Google Maps vs Rome2Rio 2026: Which Do You Need?

 | Founded | 2005 | 2010 |

 For discovering intercity transport, Rome2Rio wins.
-It compares planes, trains, buses, ferries, and driving across 240 countries and shows operators and fare estimates side by side.
-For navigation, local transit, and offline use, Google Maps wins.
-Turn-by-turn directions, downloaded offline maps, and place discovery are things Rome2Rio does not attempt.
-Both are free, so this is about job, not budget.
+It compares planes, trains, buses, ferries, and driving across 240+ countries and territories and lays operators and fare estimates side by side.
+For getting around on the ground, local transit, and offline use, Google Maps wins.
+Turn-by-turn directions, downloaded offline maps, place discovery: Rome2Rio doesn’t attempt any of it.
+Both are free, so the question is which job, not which budget.

 Two scales of the same question

 Ask “how do I get from Split to Hvar” and the two apps think differently.
-Rome2Rio answers at the planning scale: there is a catamaran, here is roughly how long it takes and what it costs, and here is the operator to book it.
-It is built to surface options you did not know existed, especially ferries and long-distance buses in regions where intercity transport is fragmented.
+Rome2Rio answers at the planning scale: there’s a catamaran, here’s roughly how long it takes and what it costs, here’s the operator to book it.
+It’s built to surface options you didn’t know existed, especially ferries and long-distance buses in regions where intercity transport is fragmented.

-Google Maps answers at the movement scale: walk here, the tram leaves in six minutes, turn left in 200 meters, your destination is on the right.
-It assumes you have already decided how you are traveling and now need to execute.
-That is why so many travelers open Rome2Rio during planning and live in Google Maps once the trip starts.
+Google Maps answers at the movement scale: walk here, the tram leaves in six minutes, turn left in 200 meters, destination on the right.
+It assumes you’ve already decided how you’re traveling and now just need to execute.
+So most travelers open Rome2Rio during planning and then live in Google Maps once the trip starts.

 What we looked for

-We compared the two across the criteria that actually separate them, weighted toward where they do not overlap:
+We compared the two across the criteria that actually separate them, weighted toward where they don’t overlap:

 - Intercity transport discovery.
 Can the app find and compare ways to travel between cities?

-- On-the-ground navigation.
+- On-the-ground routing.
 Turn-by-turn directions and local transit once you arrive.

 - Offline access.
 What works without a connection?